The history behind the NYC subway station chosen for Mamdani's swearing-in

 Zohran Mamdani picked a decommissioned subway station beneath City Hall as the venue for his private swearing-in ceremony as New York City's new mayor — a symbolic choice for a candidate who rode to victory on pledges such as free public transit.

-The Democratic socialist opted to take the oath of office around midnight on New Year's Eve in the old City Hall subway station in Lower Manhattan, according to multiple news outlets, as an act meant to capture the spirit of the city's history of serving working people as he signals his incoming administration's civic priorities.
+The Democratic socialist opted to take the oath of office past midnight on New Year's Eve in the old City Hall subway station in Lower Manhattan, as an act meant to capture the spirit of the city's history of serving working people as he signals his incoming administration's civic priorities.

 The subterranean site, which closed 80 years ago, is noted for its architectural grandeur with chandeliers, glass skylights and tiled vaulted tunnels.